World book day¶

 - Decide with data

-- Listen for those who get technology
+- Listen to those who get technology

-- Sustaining vs Disruptive technologies
+- Sustaining vs disruptive technologies

 - There’s a good book group guide at the end which provides a great summary.